 Copyright ownership in manuscripts submitted to Counselor will remain with the author, who grants certain rights to the publisher.
 The editor’s letter acknowledging receipt of the manuscript will be accompanied by a form explaining this policy in detail.
 All authors must sign the form and fax (954.570.8506) a copy or return the original to the editor as soon as possible.
 Failure to return the form in a timely fashion will result in a delay in review and subsequently, if your manuscript is accepted, publication.

 Errors and Omissions.
-The development, preparation and publication of Counselor is undertaken with great care.
-However, the publisher, the editor, and the employees and agents of Health Communications, Inc. and all its imprints are not responsible for any errors contained in the magazine or for any consequences that many ensue from use of the magazine or information contained in it.
+The development, preparation, and publication of Counselor is undertaken with great care.
+However, the publisher, the editor, and the employees and agents of Health Communications, Inc. and all its imprints are not responsible for any errors contained in the magazine or for any consequences that may ensue from the use of the magazine or information contained in it.

 Advertising.
 Neither the editor nor the publisher guarantee, warrant or endorse any product or service advertised in this publication, nor do they guarantee any claim made by the manufacturer of such product or service.